Embroidery Machine Mastery: Unlock Its Full Potential

 How To Applique

-1. Firstly, select the applique fabrics to use – both the base fabric and the fabric design will be made out of.
+- Firstly, select the applique fabrics to use—both the base fabric and the fabric design will be made out of them.

-2. The design can be traced onto a template.
+- The design can be copied onto a template.

-4. Some professionals prefer to use a fusible web.
+- Some professionals prefer to use a flexible web.

-There are three main methods of applique: hand applique, machine applique, and fused applique.
-You can also use different types of appliques, such as smooth edge, raw edge, reverse, or decorative.
+There are three main methods of applique: hand applique, machine applique, and bonded applique.
+You can also use different types of appliques, such as smooth edge, raw edge, inverted, or decorative.

 Monogramming and Lettering